Water Pollution & Stormwater

 Stormwater is the leading cause of water pollution.

-Rainwater and snowmelt is also known as stormwater.
+Rainwater and snow and ice melt are also known as stormwater as they flow across the ground, pavement or other surfaces.
 Stormwater runs off streets, driveways, parking lots, lawns, farms, and construction and industrial sites, and picks up fertilizers, dirt, pesticides, oil, grease, debris and many other pollutants on the way to our streams, rivers, lakes, and coastal waters.
 Stormwater that flows into the storm drain system also discharges directly to these waterbodies.
 Pollutants in stormwater can contaminate drinking water supplies and groundwater, and can negatively impact aquatic organisms and other wildlife and habitat.
+Decreasing the use of pollutants, minimizing pollutant exposure to stormwater, and capturing and/or treating stormwater runoff can significantly decrease water pollution problems.

 Stormwater can cause localized flooding and erosion.